Teddy Mézague

-Teddy Mézague (born 27 May 1990) is a French professional footballer who plays as a defender for Ararat Yerevan.
+Melontsa Teddy William Mézague (born 27 May 1990) is a French professional footballer who plays as a defender for Belgian club Virton.

 Early and personal life

-Born in Marseille, Mézague is of Cameroonian descent, and his older brother Valéry played for the Cameroon national team.
+Born in Marseille, Mézague holds both French and Cameroonian nationalities, and his older brother Valéry played for the Cameroon national team.

 Career

 Mézague spent his early career in France with Montpellier and FC Martigues.
 In July 2014 he moved to Belgian club Royal Excel Mouscron, and in August 2016 he moved to English club Leyton Orient.
 He scored his first and only goal for Leyton Orient against Notts County on 18 February 2017.

 On 12 September 2018, Mézague joined Romanian side Dinamo București on a free transfer.
 After leaving Dinamo in November 2019, he moved to Hapoel Ra'anana in February 2019.
 In January 2020, Mézague signed a contract with Bulgarian club Beroe Stara Zagora.
 In June 2021, he signed with Turkish side Eyüpspor, becoming the first foreign player in the club's history.

 On 6 March 2023, Ararat Yerevan announced the signing of Mézague.
+On 20 June 2023, Ararat Yerevan confirmed the departure of Mézague.